stacksimplify/aws-eks-kubernetes-masterclass/01-EKS-Create-Clusters/README.md

 - Click on **Clusters** --> **Create Cluster**
 - **General Configuration:**
     - Cluster name: my-first-eks-cluster
-    - Kubernetes version: 1.15 (select default which is latest on that day)
+    - Kubernetes version: 1.16 (select latest on that day when you are creating cluster)
     - Role name: eksClusterRole
 - **Networking:**
     - VPC: eks-vpc-public